CTUAvastLab/Mill.jl/docs/src/manual/aggregation.md

 ```@setup aggregation
-using Mill
+using Mill, Flux
 ```

 # Bag aggregation

-A wrapper type [`Aggregation`](@ref) and all subtypes of [`AggregationOperator`](@ref) it wraps are structures that are responsible for mapping of vector representations of multiple instances into a single vector.
-They all operate element-wise and independently of dimension and thus the output has the same size as representations on the input, unless the [Concatenation](@ref) of multiple operators is used or [Bag count](@ref) is enabled.
+Aggregation operators in [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) are all subtypes of [`AbstractAggregation`](@ref).
+These structures are responsible for mapping of vector representations of multiple instances into a single vector.
+They all operate element-wise and independently of dimension and thus the output has the same size as representations on the input, unless the [Concatenation](@ref) of multiple operators is used.

 Some setup: